jaynair0405/rail-data-app/rail_data_app_guide.md

 - `/preview`, `/analyze`, `/export`, `/chart_data` all run on the in-memory Polars DataFrame, and use header matching (not column indices) so uploads with shuffled order still work.
 - Train metadata is hydrated from `base-data/train_with_from_to_stations*.csv` and geofences from `geo locations - Sheet1.csv`, enabling `/train_info` plus the geofence-aware start/end slicing logic.
 - Filtering honors direction, optional start/end station overrides, and supports Excel export + chart aggregation.
 Destination slicing now prefers the first `<1 km/h` sample inside the end geofence (falling back to the slowest sample if the train never stops) so charts always run down to a true halt.
+- `/braking_profile` analyses each halt between the selected start/end stations, skips duplicate halts closer than 200 m, and reports approach speeds 1000/400/300/200/100/50/20 m before every stop.
+The UI renders this both as a “Braking Pattern Analysis” table and a companion multi-series braking curve so reviewers can visualize how each driver eased into every halt.
 - `/debug/base_data` exposes the loader status, while `/train_info` is used by the UI before running analysis.

 Refer to `app.py` for the full FastAPI implementation; it now weighs in at ~1100 lines with the geofence helpers, CSV cleaning utilities, and intelligent route selection logic.